2021 Event Calendar

 Boats will race from Moana Road Reserve (by Becks Nurseries) downstream past Keely's Reserve and the pylons onto Lake Karapiro, with the finish line at the usual finish end of the 2km summer race course.

 Spectators can take in the racing from various lookouts along the course.
 With the best view being from the Mighty River Domain, where the boats can be seen competing for the best line around the corner as they approach the last 2000m.

-Unfortunately in 2020 the event was postponed.
-We are investigating alternative dates and are committed to running the event in 2021.
+Due to COVID, all events are subject to the government lockdown levels and compliance.
 Head over to the event website to find out when entries open and for more information.

 Winter Long Distance Time Trials